Lorex Wireless Cameras, as well as all Lorex security systems, are designed to be simple to install and setup.

 You install everything, hook up the wires, turn on your Lorex home security system and hope to see some action.
 Nothing!

-- Make sure all cables are attached to a DVR or TV.
+- …make sure all cables are attached to a DVR or TV?

 This way, your security system won’t have to compete for bandwidth will all your other devices.
 It’s easier than you might think to set this up.
-Basically, you just need to get that aforementioned dual band router and follow the set-up instructions that come along with it.
+Basically, you just need to get that aforementioned dual band router (here is one we highly recommend) and follow the set-up instructions that come along with it.

-If your goal is to see what’s going on outside, it’s recommended that you install the camera outside!
-However, it’s best to install it somewhere protected from the elements, such as under an eavestrough.
-Although they are outdoor cameras, they aren’t built to withstand a beating from the weather.
+If your goal is to see what’s going on outside, it’s recommended that you install the camera outside.
+Just make sure to install it somewhere protected from the elements, such as under an eaves trough.
+Although they are outdoor cameras, you don’t want them to take a beating from the weather.